danielealbano/cachegrand/docs/architecture/modules/redis.md

 to allow unmodified client application to take advantage of better performances, lower latencies and an improved scalability.

+The module supports both authentication via mTLS (mutual TLS) and username/password based authentication, or both, depending on the configuration.

 ## Supported commands

 ### Basic commands